Bill Masterton: Playing career

-A native of Winnipeg, Masterton played two seasons of junior ice hockey with the St. Boniface Canadiens of the Manitoba Junior Hockey League (MJHL).
+A Winnipegger, Masterton played two seasons of junior ice hockey with the St. Boniface Canadiens of the Manitoba Junior Hockey League (MJHL).
 He averaged a goal per game and finished with 49 points in 22 games in 1955–56 as the Canadiens won the Turnbull Cup.
 He added eight points in six games during the Memorial Cup playdowns, however St. Boniface failed to reach the national championship final.
 Following a second season in which he recorded 53 points in 30 games, Masterton chose to attend the University of Denver where he was offered a scholarship to play for the Denver Pioneers.

 Masterton played three seasons in Denver between 1958 and 1961, appearing in a total of 89 games, scoring 66 goals and 130 assists for 196 points in that time.
 At the time of his graduation, he was the Pioneers' all-time leading point scorer, a record he held for 25 years.
 He was a two-time NCAA All-American and was twice named to the Western Collegiate Hockey Association (WCHA) All-Star team, earning both awards in 1960 and 1961.
 Masterton led the WCHA in scoring in 1959–60 with 44 points in conference play, and led Denver to the 1960 NCAA national championship.
 Masterton served as team captain for 1960–61, and was named the most outstanding player of the 1961 national championship as he led Denver to a second consecutive title.
 The Pioneers finished the season with a 30–1–1 record and were hailed as "the greatest hockey team to ever represent an American college or university."